Reading now: Working close to traffic? How to use work platforms safely

 The wrong choice of stage

 Not every stage fits into every traffic zone.
-Those who cut corners or plan too large risk disruption or even fines.
+Those who cut corners or over-plan risk disruption or even fines.

 Lack of traffic safety

-Anyone who starts without a correct safety concept not only endangers human lives but also violates applicable regulations – which can be expensive.
+Anyone who starts without a proper safety concept not only endangers human lives but also violates applicable regulations – which can be expensive.

 Unclear responsibilities